False Honeypot Ants (P. imparis)

 - Diapause from November-January at around 40F

 - Fatten up the workers for springtime - feed them a ton regardless of if there's brood or not, both sugars and protein.
+They prefer liquid protein and liquid sugar.

 - Prenolepis imparis tend to diapause during the hottest of the summer months.
 Keep them at around 75-78 from May-August.